Splinter Cell: Double Agent – Sam Fisher on his most dangerous mission

 Play as a double agent

-In Splinter Cell: Double Agent, Sam Fisher faces a mission that’s more personal and riskier than usual.
+In Splinter Cell: Double Agent, Sam Fisher faces a mission that’s more personal and risky than usual.
 A major terrorist attack must be stopped, and the only way in is to infiltrate the organization from within.

 Classic Splinter Cell stealth with added pressure